FRRouting/frr/redhat/README.rpm_build.md

 (Tested on CentOS 6, CentOS 7 and Fedora 24.)

 1. On CentOS 6 (which doesn't provide a bison/automake/autoconf of a recent enough version):
-    - Check out ../doc/Building_FRR_on_CentOS6.md for details on installing a bison/automake/autoconf to support frr building.
+    - Check out ../doc/developer/building-frr-for-centos6.rst for details on installing a bison/automake/autoconf to support frr building.

     Newer automake/autoconf/bison is only needed to build the rpm and is **not** needed to install the binary rpm package

-2. Install the build packages as documented in doc/Building_on_xxxxx.md and the following additional packages:
+2. Install the build packages as documented in doc/developer/building-frr-for-xxxxx.rst and the following additional packages:

-        yum install rpm-build net-snmp-devel pam-devel
+        yum install rpm-build net-snmp-devel pam-devel libcap-devel

     Additionally, on systems with systemd (CentOS 7, Fedora)